freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 <!-- do not translate this -->

 # Set up freeCodeCamp locally
-Follow these guidelines for getting freeCodeCamp locally on your system.
+Follow these guidelines for setting up freeCodeCamp locally on your system.
 This is highly recommended if you want to contribute regularly.

-Some of the contribution workflows, like previewing pages for the guide or the coding challenges, debugging and fixing bugs in the codebase, requires you to have freeCodeCamp running locally.
+Some of the contribution workflows, like previewing pages for the guide or the coding challenges, debugging and fixing bugs in the codebase, require you to have freeCodeCamp running locally.

 ## Fork the repository on GitHub
 ['Forking'](https://help.github.com/articles/about-forks/) is a step where you get your own copy of freeCodeCamp's main repository (a.k.a _repo_) on GitHub.

 This is essential as it allows you to work on your own copy of freeCodeCamp on GitHub, or to download (clone) your repository to work on locally.
-Later, you will be able to request changes to be pulled into the main repository from your fork via a pull request.
+Later, you will be able to request changes to be pulled into the main repository from your fork via a pull request (PR).

 > **ProTip:**
 > The main repository at `https://github.com/freeCodeCamp/freeCodeCamp` is often referred to as the `upstream` repository.